nextcloud/documentation/developer_manual/app/controllers.rst

 -------------------------------------
 .. versionadded:: 8.1

-By default ownCloud disables all resources which are not served on the same domain, forbids cross domain requests and disables inline CSS and JavaScript by setting a `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy>`_.
+By default Nextcloud disables all resources which are not served on the same domain, forbids cross domain requests and disables inline CSS and JavaScript by setting a `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy>`_.
 However if an app relies on thirdparty media or other features which are forbidden by the current policy the policy can be relaxed.

 .. note:: Double check your content and edge cases before you relax the policy!
 Also read the `documentation provided by MDN <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy>`_